stich86/ZTE-MF289F-Recovery/recovery_brick_windows.md

 In case you don't get device automatically recognized, just select these one and install relative drivers using option **"Let me pick from a list of available device drivers on my computer"**, select **"All Devices"** and the **"Ports (COM & LPT)"** (Keep attention on instance path!):

+## ⚠️ This composition is for VF-DE Firmware ⚠️

 <img src="asset/zte_before_flash_select_driver_1.png" alt="Back to 4.." width="auto" height="auto">
 <img src="asset/zte_before_flash_select_driver_2.png" alt="Back to 4.." width="auto" height="auto">
 <img src="asset/zte_before_flash_select_driver_3.png" alt="Back to 4.." width="auto" height="auto">